hydro-informatics/hydro-informatics.github.io/_build/html/_sources/lectures/classroom.md

 All fundamental contents are open access to promote the efficient use of data and models whenever, where ever and whoever you are.

 Open-Access / Open-Source
 : The contents of this ebook build on open-access and open-source software only.
-Hints about how to work with commercial software (as used for example in many engineering offices) is sometimes provided in the form of *good-to-know* information.
+Hints about how to work with commercial software (as used for example in many engineering offices) are sometimes provided in the form of *good-to-know* information.
 Students can get more information upon request in the lectures.

 Diversity
-: The classes target an international and interdisciplinary audience to foster work in versatile teams, because diversity is not only an enrichment, but also crucial for successful economic, socio-political, and scientific collaboration.
+: The classes target an international and interdisciplinary audience to foster work in versatile teams because diversity is not only an enrichment, but also crucial for successful economic, socio-political, and scientific collaboration.
 Cultural diversity comes along with different solution strategies, which together lead to robust and elaborate approaches.
-This is why the classes supported on with this website target all cultures and ethnic groups with their manifold backgrounds, ages, and beliefs.
+This is why the classes supported by this ebook target all cultures and ethnic groups with their manifold backgrounds, ages, and beliefs.